KazKozDev/deepchain-refinement/README.md

 The tool helps engineers visualize how each refinement stage enhances the quality and depth of LLM outputs.

-## Features

-- **Chain-of-Thought Processing**: Implements logical reasoning chains for better understanding
-- **Multi-stage Prompting**: Uses three distinct stages of prompt refinement
-- **Progressive Refinement**: Each stage builds upon and improves previous results
-- **Response Synthesis**: Combines multiple processing stages into coherent final output
-- **Integrated Intent Analysis**: Analyzes and refines user intent at each stage
-- **Hallucination Mitigation**: Three-stage verification process helps identify and eliminate inconsistencies and hallucinations in AI responses
+DeepChain features thought chain processing to build logical reasoning chains for better understanding, multi-stage cue processing using three separate stages of cue refinement, and progressive refinement where each stage builds on and improves upon previous results.
+In addition, the system includes response synthesis to combine multiple processing steps into a consistent final result, integrated intent analysis to analyze and refine user intent at each step, and hallucination reduction.

 ## 🎬 Demo Preview